Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m02-instrumenting-container/index.md

 {{< slide id="module-introduction" >}}
 ## Module Introduction

+This module is primarily a sequence of hands-on activities.

-In this section we'll guide you through a sequence of steps to instrument an application and deploy it.
-This application is a Java application configured to run in a docker container.
-We'll walk you through the sequence of creating and configuring the application so it runs in a container.
+In this section we'll guide you through a sequence of steps to instrument a Java application, running in a container and deploy it.

 This example provides insight into how teams bring Contrast Security into their organization quickly and easily.
 While each team may have processes that are tailored to their environment, the general sequence provided here should track to all teams.